DaveMielke/NBP/b2g/doc/UserInterface/Navigation/input.rst

 When a character is typed (see `Typing Characters`_), then:

-* If text hasn't been selected then the typed character is inserted just to the left of the cursor.
+* |if cursor| the typed character is inserted just to the left of the cursor.

-* If text has been selected then the typed character replaces the selected text.
+* |if selection| the typed character replaces the selected text.

 The Enter Key within an Input Area